johnttaylor/pim/projects/Examples/TShell/README.md

       tshell-example [options]

     Options:
-      -n            Create and run a non-blocking TShell that uses STDIO for as the IO streams.
+      -n            Create and run a non-blocking TShell that uses STDIO for the IO streams.
       -s PORT       Create and run a blocking TShell that uses TCP sockets as the IO streams.
 The TShell is socket listener on port